- Address: Mörfelder Landstraße 362, Frankfurt am Main

 The Frankfurt Galaxy played numerous home games at the Deutsche Bank Park.
 They won the World Bowl several times.
 In 1995, the Frankfurt Galaxy won the World Bowl for the first time in their history.
 They won the championship game after beating the Amsterdam Admirals, a former American football club from the Netherlands.
 The match took place in the Dutch city of Amsterdam in front of 23,000 spectators.

-Eintracht Frankfurt, one of the first sports clubs from Germany with 100,000 followers on its main social media page, have been tenants of the stadium since 1925.
+Eintracht Frankfurt, one of the first sports clubs from Germany with 1 million followers on its main social media page, moved to the Deutsche Bank Park in 1925.
 They were crowned German football champions in 1959 for the first time in their history.
 In 1960, Eintracht Frankfurt reached the final of the European championship for football clubs for the first time in their history.
-They lost the game against the Spanish side Real Madrid 7-3.
-127,000 people attended the match in the Scottish city of Glasgow.
+They lost the game against the world famous Spanish side Real Madrid 7-3.
+127,000 people attended the match, which took place in the Scottish city of Glasgow.
 Eintracht Frankfurt reached the final after beating Rangers Football Club from the United Kingdom.
 Real Madrid reached the final after defeating their arch-rivals FC Barcelona.